Canon 1Ds vs Nikon D850

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 The D850 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 1Ds has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Nikon websites.

 Review summary: Canon 1Ds vs Nikon D850